The Golf in Balance Framework for the Golf Mental Game

 About Blain Bertrand

-grounded, and useful under real pressure.
 Less noise.
 More center.
 Less forcing.
 More structure.
+That is the heart of Golf in Balance.

 Golf in Balance for Veterans